amitsaha/amitsaha.github.io/content/on-sane-defaults.md

-Title: On sane defaults in sofware tools - Part I
+Title: On sane defaults in sofware tools
 Date: 2018-10-26 16:00
 Category: infrastructure